 This plant belongs to the Lobelia family, most members of which share these same characteristics.

-The leaves are generally of an attractive burgundy color.
-And it's not just the plants and foliage and flowers that will add to the attractiveness of your garden, because these plants are great attractors of butterflies and hummingbirds when they are in bloom, and these beautiful little creatures will add another interest to the beauty of your garden environment.
+It’s not just the plants, foliage, and flowers that will add to the beauty of your garden, these plants are great for attracting butterflies and hummingbirds when they are in bloom.

-Care of the plant
+Care of the Cardinal Flower Plant

 I would recommend Hostas, Ferns and Astilbe as companion plants for this species.